IA-Cardiologia-husa/IodinePerfusion/README.md

 # Iodine Perfusion model training

 This code provides the training and evaluation of the models for the research paper *SPECTRAL CT REFERENCE VALUES FOR MYOCARDIAL STATIC RESTING PERFUSION.
 EXPLORING SEX DIFFERENCES THROUGH MACHINE LEARNING*.
-To execute the code one needs to create a Python environment with the following libraries installed:
+To execute the code one needs to create a Python environment with the following libraries installed (version used in parentheses):
+- python
-- numpy
+- numpy (1.25.2)
-- pandas
+- pandas (2.1.1)
+- matplotlib (3.8.0)
-- openpyxl
+- openpyxl (3.1.2)
-- xlsxwriter
+- xlsxwriter (3.1.6)
-- luigi
+- luigi (3.4.0)
-- scikit-learn
+- scikit-learn (1.3.1)
-- xgboost
+- xgboost (2.0.0)
+- shap (0.42.1)

 The code can be run with the following command: